RaghavS16/cgpa_calculator/README.md

 ## Feedback

 If you find any errors in subjects, credits, or grade mapping, please raise an issue or contribute via pull requests.

----

-Do you also want me to add a **sample screenshot/demo section** (like "Example: Semester 1, CS branch, with grades entered") so students can quickly verify how it works?